Introduction

 Data lake structure

-• raw : To store our raw data in our data lake before being processed.
+Raw : To store your raw data in your data lake before being processed.

-• scripts : This is where our spark script is stored which will be used by AWS EMR.
+Scripts : This is where your spark script is stored which is used by AWS EMR.

-• stage : This is where our loan tracker metric data will be stored after being processed.
+Stage : This is where your loan tracker metric data will be stored after being processed.

 Airflow configurations

-The setup script also sets up Airflow connections and variables.
+The setup script also sets up Airflow connections and variables containing the following:

-• Redshift connection : Used to connect to our AWS Redshift cluster.
+Redshift connection: To connect to your AWS Redshift cluster.

-• BUCKET variable : Used to indicate the bucket to be used as the data lake for our pipeline.
+BUCKET variable: To indicate which bucket is used as the data lake for your pipeline.

-• EMR_ID variable : Used to send commands to our AWS EMR cluster.
-Using Airflow's UI you can view these configurations as shown below.
+EMR_ID variable: To send commands to your AWS EMR cluster.
+Using the Airflow user interface (UI) you can view these configurations as shown below.

 Code walkthrough

-• spark_script_to_s3 : Copies our pyspark script to data lake’s script, which is referenced by AWS EMR.
+spark_script_to_s3: Copies your Pyspark script to the data lake’s script, which is referenced by AWS EMR.

-• start_emr_laon_tracker_classification_script : Adds the EMR steps defined at dags/scripts/emr/clean_loan_tracker.json to our EMR cluster.
-This task adds 3 EMR steps to our cluster, which are
+start_emr_laon_tracker_classification_script: Adds the EMR steps defined at dags/scripts/emr/clean_loan_tracker.json to your EMR cluster.
+This task adds 3 EMR steps to your cluster, which are:

 loan_tracker_to_raw_data_lake = PythonOperator(